Rancho Cordova is a small city of about 65,000 people situated in the foothills of the Sierra Nevada in Sacramento County, Northern California.

 7. Learn About the History of Cars at the California Automobile Museum

-The massive complex at the California Automobile Museum houses more than 160 expertly-restored classic cars.
+The massive complex at the California Automobile Museum in nearby Sacramento houses more than 160 expertly-restored classic cars.
 You don’t have to be a car enthusiast to enjoy this collection because anyone who has the opportunity to admire it can appreciate the beauty and history of each vehicle.

 The vast collection includes a variety of early modern classics, hot rods, muscle cars, and race cars.
 The displays change from time to time, and guided group tours are available.